rustygreen/raspberry-pi-client/README.md

 # 🥧 Raspberry Pi Client

-`raspberry-pi-client` is a decoupled frontend SPA application designed to communicate with the [raspberry-pi-server project](https://github.com/rustygreen/raspberry-pi-server).
+A simple UI to control Raspberry Pi GPIO pins.
+The `raspberry-pi-client` is a decoupled frontend SPA application designed to communicate with the [raspberry-pi-server project](https://github.com/rustygreen/raspberry-pi-server).

 ## 🏁 Getting Started